Owner beware: Your pet mongoose is not welcome here.

 48/ Thomas Brown // Wikimedia Commons

-Typical animals considered to be potentially dangerous across the country are also banned in Washington: bears, certain types of snakes, and the like.
+Washington bans many of the usual suspects: bears, certain types of snakes, and the like.
 People who owned banned animals before the law took effect were allowed to keep their animals until they pass.

 49/ dalliedee // Flickr